demisto/content/Packs/Mimecast/Integrations/MimecastV2/README.md

 ### mimecast-download-attachments

 ***
 Download attachments from a specified message.
-This is archive search command.
+This is an archive search command.

 #### Required Permissions